Green Card for a Cuban Native or Citizen

 Generally, when you have a pending Form I-485, you may apply for employment authorization by filing a Form I-765, Application for Employment Authorization, under the (c)(9) filing category.

-You may also apply for an advance parole document by filing Form I-131, Application for Travel Documents, Parole Documents, and Arrival/Departure Records.
+If you need to leave the United States temporarily while your Form I-485 is pending, you may apply for an advance parole document by filing Form I-131, Application for Travel Documents, Parole Documents, and Arrival/Departure Records.
 An advance parole document authorizes you to appear at a port of entry to seek parole into the United States after temporary travel outside the United States.
-If you need to leave the United States temporarily while your Form I-485 is pending, please see the Instructions for Form I-131 for more information.
-Generally, if you have a pending Form I-485 and you leave the United States without an advance parole document, we will consider your application abandoned.

 For more information, see the following: